 What is Raspberry Pi

 The Raspberry Pi is a low-budget, pocket-sized computer, which can be used as a standard PC with a computer monitor, and a keyboard and mouse.
-You can do habitual activities and work: browsing the internet, playing games or high-definition videos, making spreadsheets, word-processing etc. Moreover, Raspberry Pi can interact with the external environment and has been used in a huge number of different projects, from music machines to weather stations.
+You can do habitual activities and work: browsing the internet with google Chrome, playing games beyond Retropie or high-definition videos, making spreadsheets, word-processing etc. Moreover, Raspberry Pi can interact with the external environment and has been used in a huge number of different projects, from music machines like Spotify on your RPi to weather stations.

 One thing has always been making this device outstanding — its low cost and power consumption which makes this hardware ideal for amateur makers.
 In this post, we will speak about the Seismology project.
 Learn the experience of one of our customers from the Regional Seismic Network (original experiment is described on their web-site that you can find below).